tamtran4869/E-commerce-analysis/README.md

 Running queries in Python through SQL connections is more convenient for questions needing visualisation.
 Therefore, the project included a small Python code to follow questions more easily and consistently.

-SQL queries of each question are stored in a txt file (for running without comment).
+SQL queries of each question were stored in a txt file (for running without comment).

 ### Installation
-Clone the repo and go to the project folder
+Clone the repo and go to the project directory.
    ```sh
    git clone https://github.com/your_username_/Project-Name.git
    cd ecommerce_analysis